eonian-core/farm/README.md

 This mono-repository contains protocol contracts and dApp code, as well as all related packages.

+For a list of known development issues related to Lerna monorepo, see [development.md](https://github.com/eonian-core/farm/tree/main/development.md).

 ### Structure

 * `packages/contracts` - Protocol contracts.